skillrepos/ccode/STARTUP.md

 <br><br>

 ### g.
-After this, you should see an indication that login was successful and you are ready to use Claude Code!
+After this, you should see an indication that login was successful, press *Enter* and you are ready to use Claude Code!
 <br>

 ![successful login](./images/ccode83.png?raw=true "Successful login")